gqphd/illio_wikiwiki/Services/Virtual Travel Service Announcement(Facilities) - Copy.md

 you can first let us do the scanning job and do the rest later.
 There's not much asking when we do the job;
 just open all the door where i would go.
-I planned a path, and only you have to do is permission that I scan your resort.
+I planned a path, and only you have to do is permission that I scan your facility and tour program.
 I will be in the US until the 13th and then return to Korea.
-Hope to hear from you soon and take to scan.
+Hope to hear from you soon and take to scan

+We have some time in 11~13 JAN. so we want to capture your facility then.
+There¡¯s not much asking - just open all the door where i would go.
+I planned a path, and only you have to do is permission that I scan your tour place.
+I will be in the US until the 13th and then return to Korea.
+Hope to hear from you soon and hope that things would happen.

+Please note that our main concern is not the money, but actual use case in USA, so we are proposing nominal value of $10.
+The deal does not have to be done this week; you can first let us do the scanning job and do the rest later.

 My phone number here in USA is +16504318958 (Mr Brad)